Cal Raleigh Player Props: Mariners vs. Tigers

-On Saturday, Cal Raleigh (.250 slugging percentage in past 10 games, with zero homers) and the Seattle Mariners play the Detroit Tigers, whose starting pitcher will be Michael Lorenzen.
-First pitch is at 9:40 PM ET.
+On Sunday, Cal Raleigh (.241 slugging percentage in past 10 games, with zero homers) and the Seattle Mariners face the Detroit Tigers, whose starting pitcher will be Reese Olson.
+First pitch is at 4:10 PM ET.

-He had a hitless performance in his most recent game (0-for-1) against the Tigers.
+In his previous game he had a hitless performance (0-for-1) against the Tigers.

 Cal Raleigh Game Info & Props vs. the Tigers